OfficeDev/office-js-docs-pr/docs/develop/make-office-add-in-compatible-with-existing-com-add-in.md

 ## Specify an equivalent COM add-in in the manifest

 To enable compatibility between your Office Add-in and COM add-in, identify the equivalent COM add-in in the [manifest](add-in-manifests.md) of your Office Add-in.
-Then Office for Windows will use the COM add-in instead of the Office Add-in, if they're both installed.
+Then Office on Windows will use the COM add-in instead of the Office Add-in, if they're both installed.

 The following example shows the portion of the manifest that specifies a COM add-in as an equivalent add-in.
 The value of the `ProgId` element identifies the COM add-in and the `EquivalentAddins` element must be positioned immediately before the closing `VersionOverrides` tag.